jcarlosroldan/tablextract/README.md

 * `record: list of dict of {str, str}`: Database-like records extracted from the table.
 * `score: float`: Estimation of how properly the table was extracted, between 0 and 1, being 1 a perfect extraction.

+## Notes

+If you update this library and you get the error `sre_constants.error: bad escape \p at position 257`, you might be using a corrupted environment.
+You can either:

+* Try to fix your current environment by forcing the download of SpaCy models: `python3 -m spacy download en`
+* Create a new environment to work with: `python3 -m venv my_new_env`, `source my_new_env/bin/activate`

 ## Changes

 ### v1.2